seanyc5/StremioWebInfuse/README.md

 - Try manually opening `infuse://` links in your browser

 ### Stream not playing
-- Verify your Real-Debrid account is active
+- Verify your debrid service account is active
 - Check that the content is available in your debrid library
 - Ensure you have sufficient debrid points